ctb123za/carlos.prank/index.md

 ## Welcome to a lame attempt at an april fools prank.
 If you clicked on this link it means you were fooled right?
+YEAH YOU WERE!

 ![testsselfie](https://user-images.githubusercontent.com/81630632/113008926-66fa2900-916f-11eb-8ae5-46bc2192e761.jpg)